tsmanner/terrasa-private/Organizations/CultOfMyrkul/CultOfMyrkul.md

 # The Cult of Myrkul
 A cult of the death god Myrkul, which has recently begun to stir.
 They were a relatively small cult, isolated to the region around the Oqemarsh, that has started to rapidly grow in size and influence.

+## Goals

+Founded 100 years earlier, in the aftermath of the Gray War.

+Presence in Yallaqta to find

 ## Locations
 ---